Montana School Counselor Certification

 Montana School Counselor Certification Renewal

-The Montana school counselor license is renewed online – click here – and must include proof of 60 renewal units or a combination of renewal units and college course credits.
+The Montana school counselor license is renewed online through the Montana Teach portal.
+You must include proof of 60 renewal units or a combination of renewal units and college course credits.
 The fee to renew your Class 6 School Counselor Specialist Licensure is $30.

 Additional Assistance